arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-trace32/content.md

 ### Debugging Session

 If the flash is being programmed, TRACE32 will prompt you to double-click the reset button on the board to enable the bootloader mode.
-The built-in green LED of the Protenta fades in and out when in bootloader mode.
+The built-in green LED of the Portenta fades in and out when in bootloader mode.
 Click the "OK" button to proceed.
-Diagnostic messages will be displayed in the TRACE32 AREA window whilst the erase and programming take place.
+Diagnostic messages will be displayed in the TRACE32 AREA window whilst the erasing and programming take place.

 The script will then attach to the Portenta H7 board and cause TRACE32 to open some debug windows.
 When everything is ready, you should see the Program Counter halted at the entry to the setup() function.
 You may now use the arrow buttons in the toolbar to step through the code and inspect the variables, registers, call stack etc.